Understanding trauma in our bodies

 - 12.2X more likely to have attempted suicide

-- 6X more likely to have had or caused unintended teenage pregnancy
+- 6X more likely to have had or caused an unintended teenage pregnancy

 - 4.6X more likely to suffer from depression

-People who have experienced adverse childhood experiences are also more likely to have children who also experience ACEs.
+People who have experienced ACEs are also more likely to have children who experience ACEs.

 In populations considered vulnerable, these statistics tend to be higher due to higher rates of trauma and adverse childhood experiences.

-Among Aboriginal and Torres Strait Islander populations, who experience compounding trauma of colonialism, racism and intergenerational trauma, signs of trauma can be visible in suicide and self-harm rates, alcohol and drug use, changes to family dynamics and more.
+Among Aboriginal and Torres Strait Islander populations, who experience layered trauma of colonialisation, racism and intergenerational trauma, signs of trauma are visible in suicide and self-harm rates, alcohol and drug use and more.

 Resilience

-Resilience is built on our environment.
-If our experiences have shown us that we live in a safe, supportive environment, recovery from stress feels safe and can be quick.
-These experiences include support from family, friends, school, and needs being met by our environment.
-They can also include feeling connected to one’s culture and mother tongue, and, for First Peoples, connection to Country.
+Resilience is built on our environment and relationships.
+If our experiences have shown us that we live in a safe, supportive environment, recovery from a stress response feels safe and can be quick.
+These experiences include support from family, friends, school, and needs being met.
+They can also include feeling connected to one’s culture and language, and, for First Peoples, connection to Country.

-On a physical level, resilience is our body's ability to return to optimal functioning.
-This means slow and deep breathing, a regular heart rate, a functioning digestive system, and a nervous system that is able to connect and engage with others.
-The process of recovering from a stress response takes flexibility.
-But like muscles, flexibility takes practice.
-This means that small doses of stress that our bodies recover from increases our ability to recover which builds resilience.
+On a physical level, resilience is our body's ability to return to a state of calm.
+This means a steady heartrate and breath and a functioning digestive system.
+Our body recovering from stress takes flexibility which takes practice.
+This means that small doses of stress that our bodies recover from increases our ability to recover from bigger stressors, which builds resilience.

 If our stress response is overactive from a young age, flexibility, or resilience, can be harder to develop.